katanox/trivy-pr-decorator/README.md

 ## Acknowledgments

-- [Trivy](https://github.com/aquasecurity/trivy) - The amazing vulnerability scanner this action is built for
+- [Trivy Action](https://github.com/aquasecurity/trivy-action) - The vulnerability scanner GitHub Action this decorator is built for
 - [GitHub Actions](https://github.com/features/actions) - The platform that makes this automation possible

 ## Support